-Rooms at UQ are equipped with two main types of listening systems for hearing-impaired people: Infrared (IR) listening systems and Auracast Broadcast
+Rooms at UQ are equipped with 2 main types of listening systems for hearing-impaired people: Infrared (IR) listening systems and Auracast Broadcast

 Infrared (IR) listening systems